kamaleshkc/taskresi/README.md

 This app uses redux for state management. all the slicers are in to the feature directory.
 /login
 for managing acces for pages
+you can see your cart when you buy an nft from collection and click on account it will open a new container.

 For the second task of project. thre is a hidden url "/posts" which you have to enter manually to get in to the page.